 - Apply for the programme of your choice (see above).

 2. The programme coordinators of the participating master degree programmes will invite promising candidates to submit their OKP application by sending them the link to the OKP registration form.
-They will explain next steps.
+They will explain the next steps.